-The Neurorehabilitation Service Vithas Nisa Hospital has a long track record in the application and research of new technologies applied to improving the quality of care of people with brain damage and with intense activity of its team of researchers in congresses, clinical trials and publications in journals, which has now been expanded with the following European programs:
+The Neurorehabilitation Service Vithas vithas Hospital has a long track record in the application and research of new technologies applied to improving the quality of care of people with brain damage and with intense activity of its team of researchers in congresses, clinical trials and publications in journals, which has now been expanded with the following European projects:

 The general objective of the DoCMA project is to improve international research regarding altered states of consciousness (EAC) by strengthening collaboration among the different project participants by sharing scientific knowledge and applied techniques for patients in EAC.